elvisshengjie/BloodyGoodCurry-Game-Engine/sofasqud_ReadMe.txt

 Important!

-Use the clean.bat file then run the run.bat file for editor Mode (Offline) Use the clean.bat file run run_game.bat for non editor mode in release mode (Offline)
+Use the clean.bat file then run the run.bat file for editor Mode (Offline) Go to build_game
+Use the clean.bat file run run_game.bat for non editor mode in release mode (Offline)

+Run game in admin once to able to play

 You can also toggle Editor Enabled (F10) via the on-screen Viewport Controls Crash logging test: